Published: January 9, 2024

 We have succesfully classified my browser, which was indeed Chrome.
 However, the attentive eyes will realize that my userAgent string also satisfied Safari's conditions.
 Since Chrome condition is tested before Safari; the browser is classified as Chrome, but further testing is needed whether testing for Chrome before Safari always yields the expected results.

-By using above 2 functions - deviceDetection
+By using above 2 functions - deviceDetection, browserDetection - you

 can now succesfully classify the device and the broser of your users.
 Note that